Sustainable Property Management: A Comprehensive Guide

 Submetering

-But if you want an advanced solution that is currently trending among property owners, you could implement a submetering system on your properties.
+But if you want an advanced solution currently trending among property owners, you could implement a submetering system on your properties.

 Let’s take a look at this case study:

 Here’s a sample of submetering all units and fixtures of a multi-tenant property, 13 units with 39 tenants, to be exact.
-The gathered data below presents a significant reduction in water usage and, consequently, substantial savings for the property owner.
+The data below shows a big drop in water use, which also led to major savings for the property owner.

 Environmental Impact